ControlledChaos/bs-theme/README.md

 4. Constant prefix
    Find `BST` and replace with the uppercase prefix of your theme.

-5. Author
-   Find `Controlled Chaos Design <greg@ccdzine.com>` and replace with your name and email address or those of your organization.

-6. Header image
+5. Header image
    Find the default header image file, `default-header.jpg`, in the `assets/images/` directory and replace with your default image.

-7. Activation and deactivation
+6. Activation and deactivation
    Check the activation and deactivation classes, `includes/class-activate` and `includes/class-deactivate`, for sample methods.
 Remove or modify the samples as needed.

-8. README file
+7. README file
    Whether or not your theme will be kept in a version control repository, edit the content of the README file in the theme's root directory or delete it if it is not necessary.